Transformers: War for Cybertron: Setting

-War for Cybertron is set on the planet Cybertron, prior to the Transformers' contact with the planet Earth.
+War for Cybertron is set on the planet Cybertron, prior to the Transformers' contact with the planet Earth (70-65 million years ago).
 Robotic in nature, each Transformer has the ability to transform from their robot mode to an alternate form, usually a vehicle, such as a tank or jet.
 The Transformers are engaged in total civil war with one another, with two factions emerging: the Decepticons, a splinter group led by the powerful and ruthless Megatron, who seeks to conquer Cybertron to force a regime change, perceiving the current leadership as weak and corrupt; and the Autobots, who follow the command of Zeta Prime and seek to put an end to Megatron's revolution and restore peace and order to Cybertron.
 However, after Zeta Prime is killed in battle, an inexperienced leader named Optimus must take his place and lead the Autobots to victory before Megatron can corrupt the planet, itself a Transformer, with Dark Energon.

 Both factions have their own campaign, each containing five chapters, and players may choose either to play through first.
 Chronologically, the Decepticon campaign takes place first, with the Autobot story directly following it.